-It comes as the county council controversially switched off more than half of the region’s 68,000 street lights over a year ago for part of the night in an effort to save the authority £1.7 million.
+It comes as the county council controversially switched off more than half of the region’s 68,000 street lights for part of the night in an effort to save the authority £1.7 million.

 The system means that they are turned off between midnight (and as early as 10pm in some areas) until dawn.